akamai/EdgeAuth-Token-Python/README.rst

      field_delimiter       Character used to delimit token body fields.
 [Default: ~] acl_delimiter         Character used to delimit acl fields.
-[Default: !] escape_early          Causes strings to be 'url' encoded before being used. escape_early_upper    Causes strings to be 'url' encoded before being used. verbose               Print all parameters.
+[Default: !] escape_early          Causes strings to be 'url' encoded before being used. verbose               Print all parameters.
     ====================  ===================================================================================================